 Whether you use a traditional brokerage or an investment app, you're probably going to be able to easily access your portfolio online or through your cell phone when you're ready to sell.

-Keep in mind that traditional brokerages always charge a sales commission every time you buy or sell stocks, whereas all trading is done free of charge on apps like Robinhood..
+Keep in mind that traditional brokerages always charge a sales commission every time you buy or sell stocks, whereas trading is often done free of charge on investing apps.

-If you're already working with a financial adviser to manage your portfolio, you can reach out to them to make sales on your behalf.
-Usually your adviser will sell stocks within 24 hours under your instruction but overall can take longer than if you were to sell on your own.
+If you're already working with a financial advisor to manage your portfolio, you can reach out to them to make sales on your behalf.
+Usually your advisor will sell stocks within 24 hours under your instruction but overall can take longer than if you were to sell on your own.

-It can be difficult to entrust another person with your wealth, so if you're recruiting the help of a financial adviser make sure they're a fidicuary — meaning they're legally obligated to put your interests ahead of everything else.
+It can be difficult to entrust another person with your wealth, so if you're recruiting financial advisors for help make sure they're a fidicuary — meaning they're legally obligated to put your interests ahead of everything else.

-Nowadays you can even get in touch with fiduciary financial advisers online and get set up in a matter of minutes.
+Nowadays you can even get in touch with fiduciary financial advisers online.

 Stocks can be volatile, cryptos make big swings to either side, and even gold is not immune to the market’s ups and downs.

 That’s why if you are looking for the ultimate hedge, it could be worthwhile to check out a real, but overlooked asset: fine art.

 Contemporary artwork has outperformed the S&P 500 by a commanding 174% over the past 25 years, according to the Citi Global Art Market chart.

 And it’s becoming a popular way to diversify because it’s a real physical asset with little correlation to the stock market.